 Background/Issues With UCAPA

 Parents and advocacy groups concerned with international child abductions created and drafted the Uniform Child Abduction and Protection Act (UCAPA) to address and prevent international parental kidnapping.
 But use of the same law to prevent domestic child abduction has proved problematic because it defines connections to another state as a “red flag” for a “credible risk of abduction.”
-This means, for example, that UCAPA would define a New Jersey resident who owns a house in Pennsylvania, has a business and extended family in New York, and recently sold assets in New Jersey as a child abduction risk in the absence of any intent or action.
+This means, for example, that UCAPA would define a New Jersey resident who owns a house in Delaware, has a business and extended family in New York, and recently sold assets in New Jersey as a child abduction risk in the absence of any intent or action.
 A disgruntled co-parent could then use UCAPA to limit the right of the other parent to travel, visit relatives, or even have unsupervised visits with the child.